 White Dove by Benjamin Moore

-White Dove is a soft, warm white.
+White Dove is another soft, warm white.
 It feels warm and creamy but never comes across yellow.

 In bright light, it looks almost like a clean white but with just a hint of softness.
 White Dove is a popular choice for trim but also makes a beautiful neutral paint color for walls.